-I’m thrilled to be one of the mom’s participating in July’s Ease into Motherhood blog hop hosted by Monserratt, Jodi, and Erin.
+I’m thrilled to be one of the mom’s participating in July’s Ease into Motherhood blog hop.
+This collaboration hosted by Monserratt (no longer blogging) , Jodi at Sew Fearless, and Seamstress Erin (also no longer active).
 Ease into Motherhood is a sewists’ celebration of motherhood and the changes it brings to our lives.
 And boy does it bring changes!
 Motherhood helped me find a new creative path sewing a beautiful life for myself and my family.

 When I was younger I always joked around that what I really wanted to be was a 50’s housewife.
 The always elegant mother who kept a spotless, well decorated home, dressed beautifully and cared for her family with ease.
 Totally unrealistic- but cooking, crafting and babies (and even sometimes cleaning now) are some of my favorite things.
 For a long time I felt guilty growing up in a feminist household that I didn’t have greater career ambitions.
 Family and living a beautiful, happy life have been my highest ideals.